sdersen/useless/README.md

 Tested by the following people:

-1. Jane Doe
+1. Christopher Michael
-2. John Doe
+2. Emma Hansson